Written by Slawomir (“Swavak”) Gromadzki, MPH

 Since deficiency of digestive enzymes is believed to be a common problem today addition of Lactase and other important and potent natural enzymes in good quality formulas can be very beneficial in improving digestion of micronutrients and reducing constipation, bloating, gas and other gastrointestinal problems.

-Digestive enzymes should be taken together with viable bacterial strains of Lactobacillus (Lactobacillus acidophilus is a strain of bacteria that can digest lactose) and Bifidobacterium one of the most important types of friendly bacteria found in the digestive tract, colonizing mainly the large intestine and colon.
+Digestive enzymes should be taken together with viable bacterial strains of Lactobacillus (Lactobacillus acidophilus is a strain of bacteria that can digest lactose) and Bifidobacterium which is one of the most important types of friendly bacteria found in the digestive tract, colonizing mainly the large intestine and colon.
 Bifidobacteria are considered extremely important to the health of the gastrointestinal tract.
 They may play a vital role in aiding absorption of nutrients, strengthening the immune function, fighting Candida, preventing flu and colds, and eliminating various intestinal problems including wind, gas, bloating, diarrhoea or constipation.

 J. Li, W. Zhang, C. Wang, Q. Yu, R. Dai, X. Pei, Lactococcus Lactis Expressing Food-grade β-galatosidase Alleviates Lactose Intolerance Symptoms in Post-weaning Balb/c Mice.
 Applied Microbiology and Biotechnology 2012DOIs00253-012-3977-4.